 “This is a major day in the city of Houston,” said City of Houston Mayor Sylvester Turner.
 “It is our mission to create safe and affordable communities where all people can live and thrive.
 There is no better testament to community investment than to ensure the vibrancy of seniors in our community.”

 The Law Harrington Senior Living Center will be open to all seniors who meet the income guidelines but will have specific services and programming for LGBTQ seniors and senior’s living with HIV.
 The facility will be an affordable, LGBTQ affirming senior living center that will feature 112 one- and two-bedroom independent living apartments for low-income individuals and couples who are 62 years and older.
 The building itself is estimated to open in 2021.
-Eligible seniors who live in the center will not spend more than 30% of their income on rent.

 “I took this [project] personally because we are in desperate need of affordable housing all across the city of Houston, for every community in Houston,” said former Mayor Annise Parker.
 “This is one great project and it is a step forward for our community but we need so much more.
 If you have opportunities to support other affordable housing projects across the city please do so.
 Quality housing is a human right and this project will serve not only this broader community but folks across Houston that have no other place to go.
 I want to thank everyone who was involved in making the Law Harrington Senior Living Center happen.”